 Kite cruising, meaning: travelling in kitesurfing.
 That is, travelling, not just back and forth without an specific course, which is what most people does when they are kitesurfing

-Given the special direction of the wind this day, something completely new, considering that even and given the late wind change of direction this year if compared with previous years, in which this changes already began to take place around mid-March, last May 9th, was the first day of that particular -but not unpleasant- wind direction.
+Given the special direction of the wind this day, something completely new and unusual, considering that even and given the late wind change of direction this year if compared with previous years, in which this changes already began to take place around mid-March, last May 9th, it was the first day of that particular -but not unpleasant- wind direction.

 kite cruising session in May

 I started kitesurfing receiving the wind almost 90 degrees from my bow -front part of my board- with the feeling of a loose and uncontracted sailing.

 But after a while, it was evident that I was sailing in an almost straight direction, with the nose of my board pointing towards Long Hai, very far in the distance, with its urban core -understanding for the expression: urban core, that we are talking not in high numbers of population but to the town center- well visible but, due to the great distance, without being able to require many details.